 How can teams use lean construction?

-To fully embrace lean construction, it’s important to know where to get the right information and resources to make it happen.
+To fully embrace lean construction, it’s essential to know where to get the right information and resources to make it happen.
 The Lean Construction Institute is one of the first places to go when interested in lean construction.
 They offer insight into obtaining the lean construction certification and pull planning certification.

 There are also other associations and groups like the U.S. Green Building Council, National Association of Women in Construction (NAWIC), Associated General Contractors of America (AGC), Associated Builders and Contractors, Inc. (ABC), American Institute of Constructors (AIC), and the American Concrete Institute (ACI) that provide more insight on lean certification.